 William Banting’s success with the diet led him to write a booklet that popularized the low carb strategy for weight loss, to the extent that the word “banting” became the name of the method, as well as a verb.

-Recently, Tim Noakes, a South African scientist and professor, brought the method back into the spotlight after trying the Banting diet himself and writing the book “Real Meal Revolution.”
+Recently, Tim Noakes, a South African scientist and professor, brought the method back into the spotlight after trying the Banting diet himself, writing the book “Real Meal Revolution,” and launching a program with the same name.
 His take on the diet is referred to as Banting 2.0.